 Bank Holiday Series

-All the above series shall be for: Fast, Medium Keel boats and Slow Fleets.
+The above series shall be for: Fast, Medium, and Slow Fleets.

 Amendments to Sailing Instructions